XETRA-FM

 As a Mexican station, XETRA-FM must carry mandated public service announcements, most of which are translated into English by 91X, electoral advertising, the Mexican National Anthem at midnight and 5 a.m. daily, and La Hora Nacional on Sunday nights.
 The station transmits with an effective radiated power of 100,000 watts.
 It is considered a border blaster, covering the majority of San Diego County, as well as southwestern Riverside County, from its tower located atop Mount San Antonio in Tijuana.
-It reaches as far north as San Clemente at the southernmost tip of Orange County.
+Its normal propagation reaches into southern portions of Orange County, but has been received as far north as Ridgecrest in Kern County due to tropospheric ducting.

 History

 Formation and early years

 On November 20, 1968, Radiodifusora del Pacífico, S.A. de C.V., then-owner of AM 690 XETRA (now XEWW), received a concession for a new FM station with the call sign, XETRA-FM on 91.3 MHz.
 At first, the station broadcast with 3,000 watts from the AM transmitter site in Playas de Rosarito.